FDio/csit/docs/report/introduction/methodology.rst

 LF FD.io physical testbeds.
 DPDK cryptodev can be used for all IPSec data plane functions supported by VPP.

-Currently CSIT |release| implements following IPSec test cases:
+Currently |csit-release| implements following IPSec test cases:

 - AES-GCM, CBC-SHA1 ciphers, in combination with IPv4 routed-forwarding
   with Intel xl710 NIC.